karenying/blog.karenying.com/content/posts/2021-01-03--commit-bot.md

 Finally, we're ready to schedule our cron job.
 We'll be using crontab which is native to macOS / linux.

-First, pick when you want the cron job to run.
+First, pick **when** you want the cron job to run.
 For example, I picked 10:30 AM every day because I know my computer will most likely be active then.
-You can see this [site](https://crontab.guru/) if you're unfamiliar with cron syntax.
+See this [site](https://crontab.guru/) if you're unfamiliar with cron syntax.

 For 10:30 AM daily, the cron job time prefix would be `30 10 * * *`.

 Then following this prefix, we have the command that we want the job to execute: `cd [PATH TO FOLDER] && python3 app.py`.